 I can't advise you any more than that on preservatives.
 I am not a cosmetologist.
 I am winging it, and I lucked out with a cream that really works for my dry skin.
 If you want to add more preservatives, search Google for "natural preservatives," and see what you can find.

 I think that will be enough to eliminate your dry facial skin.
-When you first put it on, it feels greasy, but the emu oil will make it sink in, making your skin moist and smooth.
+When you first put it on, it feels greasy, like old fashioned "cold cream," but in less than a minute, the emu oil will make it sink in, making your skin moist and smooth.

 If it's still too greasy, add some more Desert Essence.
 Next time, cut down on the shea butter to make it less greasy.
 Or the coconut oil or Burt's Bees salve.